Geometry-Aware Hallucination Detection in Large Language Models: Experiments

 For the FEVER dataset, which includes predefined training and test splits, the training split was used exclusively for sampling ICL demonstrations, while evaluation was conducted on the held out test split.
 For the HaluEval tasks summarization, question answering, and dialogue the dataset does not provide explicit splits.
 In these cases, demonstrations were sampled directly from the dataset and subsequently removed prior to evaluation to prevent data leakage.
 All methods followed the same procedure to maintain consistency across comparisons.

 Table ~\ref{tab:main_results} summarizes the performance of all methods across six language models and four tasks.
-Across the majority of settings, our manifold based ICL sampling approach (MB-ICL) achieves higher accuracy than baseline retrieval and selection strategies, including BM25, perplexity based selection, clustering, and self-adaptive ICL (SA-ICL).
-MB-ICL improves hallucination detection accuracy across most models and tasks, with particularly strong gains in dialogue and summarization settings.
+Across the majority of settings, our manifold based ICL sampling approach (GA-ICL) achieves higher accuracy than baseline retrieval and selection strategies, including BM25, perplexity based selection, clustering, and self-adaptive ICL (SA-ICL).
+GA-ICL improves hallucination detection accuracy across most models and tasks, with particularly strong gains in dialogue and summarization settings.
+To evaluate the scalability of our method on larger language models, we compared it against several baselines using Phi-14B and Qwen3-32B.
+As shown in Table ~\ref{tab:large_model_results}, the results demonstrate that our method generalizes effectively to larger models.

-MB-ICL improves performance across models and tasks in the majority of settings.
+GA-ICL improves performance across models and tasks in the majority of settings.
 On Mistral-7B, the method achieves large gains on dialogue and summarization hallucination detection, with absolute improvements of up to 9.9 accuracy points over standard retrieval baselines (Table ~\ref{tab:main_results}).
-For Falcon3-3B, MB-ICL similarly yields clear improvements on the summarization task, where baseline selection strategies show limited effectiveness.
+For Falcon3-3B, GA-ICL similarly yields clear improvements on the summarization task, where baseline selection strategies show limited effectiveness.
 In contrast, recent adaptive ICL selection methods generally report more modest gains, typically on the order of 1–2 percentage points, in comparable settings, highlighting the impact of effective demonstration selection for hallucination detection tasks.
-We note that in certain question-answering settings, lexical retrieval methods such as BM25 outperform MB-ICL, suggesting that surface level overlap can remain a strong signal when factual correctness is tightly coupled to explicit evidence matching.
+We note that in certain question-answering settings, lexical retrieval methods such as BM25 outperform GA-ICL, suggesting that surface level overlap can remain a strong signal when factual correctness is tightly coupled to explicit evidence matching.

 To further examine the effect of the number of demonstrations, we conducted an ablation study varying the ICL shot count for the Qwen3-4B and Falcon3-3B models.
 As shown in Figures ~\ref{fig:qwen3_accuracy} and ~\ref{fig:falcon3_accuracy}, performance improves as the number of demonstrations increases up to approximately ten shots, after which gains begin to saturate.
 This trend is consistent across both dialogue and question answering tasks, indicating diminishing returns from additional demonstrations beyond this point.